Beyond Teal : The Androgynous Organisation (T.A.O.)

 An androgynous organisation has the capacity to combine :

 Every organisation already embodies these 4 dimensions to a certain degree.
-The goal is to develop each dimension (in function of ones needs, culture & ecosystem) and learn to shift collectively between these 4 polarities.
+The goal is to develop each dimension (in function of ones needs, culture & ecosystem) and learn to shift or “dance” collectively between these 4 polarities.
 In this case, the capacity of the founder to embody these capacities at individual level is critical.

 “The culture of an organisation grows in the shadow of its founder” — Jerry Colonna